 African Women’s Clinic

-The African Women’s Clinic offers a free, confidential service for women affected by female circumcision (FGM/C).
+The African Women’s Clinic offers a free, confidential service for women affected by traditional cutting (FGM/C).

 We offer support and education as well as the deinfibulation procedure for women requesting this and for whom it is appropriate in the outpatient setting.

 The service is for non-pregnant and pregnant women.